How to Grow Abies nordmanniana Plants in your Garden

 Gardener's HQ Guide to Growing Caucasian Fir

-You will probably recognise Abies nordmanniana straight away as it often grown as christmas trees.
+You will probably recognise Abies nordmanniana straight away as this pkant is often grown as christmas trees.

-This is largely because its needles to not drop straight away when it they dry out, its needles are not as sharp as other firs, and it has an attractive shape and foliage.
+This is largely because its needles do not drop straight away when they dry out, its needles are not as sharp as other firs, and it has an attractive shape and foliage.

 Abies nordmanniana 'Golden Spreader' photograph by Karl Gercens.

 This a needled evergreen fir that is native to Turkey, and the Caucasus areas of Georgia, Iran, and Russia.

 It goes by the common name of Caucasian fir and is naturally found in the mountains at heights of around 3,000 to 7,200 feet (900 to 2200 m).

 Photograph of Abies nordmanniana bark by Tracy Durrant, Creative Commoms.

 As a fir it does not flower, but it does produce cones that are around 4 to 8 inches (10 to 20 cm) in length.